mkanmar/Twitter-Sentiment-Analysis/README.md

 ---

+## 📥 Dataset

+The dataset used for this project was sourced from [Kaggle](https://www.kaggle.com/datasets/yasserh/twitter-tweets-sentiment-dataset).
+It contains a collection of tweets labeled with sentiment categories: **positive, negative, and neutral**.
+This dataset was chosen for its diverse range of real-world tweets, making it a valuable resource for training and evaluating sentiment analysis models.

 ## 🚀 Key Features

 Understanding the overall sentiment of tweets is crucial for businesses, policymakers, and social researchers.
 By cleaning and processing raw tweet data, this project builds a sentiment classification model that effectively distinguishes between **positive, neutral, and negative tweets**.